Brandon Aiyuk Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Season Stats

-- So far this season, 16.0% of the 481 passes thrown by his team have gone Aiyuk's way.
+- Aiyuk has been the target of 77 of his team's 481 passing attempts this season, or 16.0% of the target share.

-- Aiyuk has seen the ball thrown his way 10 times in the red zone this season, 16.9% of his team's 59 red zone pass attempts.
+- Aiyuk (10 red zone targets) has been the recipient of 16.9% of his team's 59 red zone pass attempts.

-- The 49ers, who rank 13th in the NFL in points scored, have dropped back to pass 50.7% of the time while opting for the ground attack 49.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Aiyuk's matchup with the Rams.